10 Things I Learned from Failing MLM

 The point is there will be a lot of learning and hardships in this business or any business for that matter and if you keep going and hustling, you will never fail.

 Failing is when you completely stop.
-It’s when you toss in the towel and never come back.
+It is only when you toss in the towel and never come back.

 MLM is a real business and has a huge upside potential to finally get you supplemental income, change people’s lives and get you out of your 40 year job you don’t particularly like.

-It’s worth it to bust your butt for 4 to 7 years to make more than you ever did at your job.
-Network marketing is the last wild frontier, where there is no income cap and you can earn millions if that’s what you want to do.
+It is worth it to bust your butt for 4 to 7 years to make more than you ever did at your job.
+Network marketing is the last wild frontier, where there is no income cap and you can earn millions if that is what you want to do.